CRISES IN THE CAPITALIST SYSTEM

 • West Germany (FRG) – Capitalist, supported by Western allies.

-This division culminated in the construction of the Berlin Wall in 1961, symbolizing the ideological divide during the Cold War.
+This division culminated in the construction of the Berlin Wall in 1961, symbolizing the ideological differences during the Cold War.

 World War II caused: